vinodnimbalkar/express-api-starter/README.md

 # Express-API-Starter

-> Initially I was using [express-generator](https://expressjs.com/en/starter/generator.html) (still using), but ended-up doing again and again same 'user JWT authentication with refresh token and  suscription plan' so i decided to create git repository.
+> Initially I was using [express-generator](https://expressjs.com/en/starter/generator.html) (still using), but ended-up doing same thing again and again 'user JWT authentication with refresh token and  suscription plan' so i decided to create git repository.

 ## Features